ModanwalPriti06/Node.js-Express.js-Notes/README.md

 ### npm (Node Package Manager)
 - It's used to manage the dependency for your node project.

+###  npx vs npm:
+- npm: Installs and manages dependencies in your project.
+- npx: Executes packages without needing to install them globally or add them as dependencies.
+It's used for running binaries or one-off commands.

 ### node_module
 - node module folder contain all the dependencies of the node project.

 ### what is the role of package.json file in node project
-- It keeps track of everything your project needs and is.
-Describes your project + manages its dependencies, scripts, metadata, and more.
+- The package.json file is the core configuration file for any Node.js project.
+It contains metadata about the project and is used to manage project dependencies, scripts, versioning, and more.
-- Defines project metadata
-- Manages dependencies

 ## Dependency and Dev Dependecy
 ### dependency: